tufts-tsp/tmnt/README.md

 import bang_pytm.util.sources
 sources.load_capec() # etc

+### Parent / Child

+Only support parent / child, no grandparents right now

+### Flow

+Flow assignments should only happen on the parent level

 ## Standards Mapping
 - TM : [CSAF](https://oasis-open.github.io/csaf-documentation/index.html)
     - A TM object should export to a CSAF format and this is what can be easily